Mae Capone: Involvement in Al's gang life

-Capone was not involved in Al's racketeering business, although she was affected by the actions Al took in dating other women while they were married.
+Mae was not involved in Al's racketeering business, although she was affected by the actions Al took in dating other women while they were married.
 She once told her son "not to do what your father did.
 He broke my heart."
 Her hair also started to gray when she was 28, presumably due to stress regarding her husband's situation.
 Al was ultimately sentenced to 11 years of imprisonment on October 24, 1931, and Mae was one of three people allowed to visit him in prison.
 The other two were Al's mother and son.
 Mae remained a devoted wife, frequently sending letters to her husband, referring to him as "honey", and expressing her longing for him to return home.
 She visited him in person as well, traveling up to 3,000 miles from the Capones' Florida home to Alcatraz, usually going to lengths to obscure her face in order to avoid the paparazzi.
 From Al's imprisonment up until his death, Mae, along with Al's brothers and sisters, was in charge of his affairs: possessions, titles, and belongings.

 Al was finally released from prison and arrived at the Capones' Florida home on March 22, 1940.
 Mae was Al's primary caretaker following his release from prison.
 He died January 25, 1947, in their Miami home.
 He was buried in a Catholic cemetery in Hillside, Illinois.
 Mae was distraught following his death, and remained out of the public spotlight thereafter.